alibaba/AliceMind/VECO/README.md

 ## News
 - May, 2021: [VECO](https://arxiv.org/abs/2010.16046) was accepted by ACL 2021.
-- Mar, 2021: VECO ranks first at the [XTREME](https://sites.research.google/xtreme/) leaderboard.
+- Mar, 2021: VECO ranked first at the [XTREME](https://sites.research.google/xtreme/) leaderboard.

 ## Introduction